TCU football suffers 47-8 defeat against Luverne

 The Cardinals (4-2, 2-1 South Central Conference) scored on their first three possessions to take a 21-0 lead at the end of the first quarter and eventually carried a 33-0 advantage into halftime.

-TCU (1-5, 1-2) scored its lone touchdown of the game in the third quarter, when junior Kayden Fractor broke up the middle on a fourth down for a 27-yard touchdown scamper, before Fractor rushed in the two-point conversion.
+TCU (1-5, 1-2) scored its lone touchdown of the game in the third quarter, when junior Kayden Factor broke up the middle on a fourth down for a 27-yard touchdown scamper, before Factor rushed in the two-point conversion.

 "We played a little better in the second half," Helland said.
 "Our second-team guys came in in the second half and played pretty hard and pretty well.
 The first half, I'm just really disappointed with our effort.
 We just didn't play hard enough.
 We played well last week and we just didn't bring that same energy and that same attitude to tonight's game.